 How it works: Install ApowerMirror – Mirror&Control app on your Android smartphone or tablet and open it.
-Next, install Apowermirror PC suite on your PC.
+Next, install the Apowermirror PC suite on your PC.
 Now, open both software and connect your Android to your PC with a USB cable and follow the instruction.
 You will have to enable USB Debugging from Developer settings.

 Pros: No on-screen watermark.
 Let’s you completely control your Android screen from PC.
 And gives you advance options like screenshots and recording etc.

 Cons: There app forces you to create a free account to use more features.
 And after 3 days of creating your account, the app will force you to pay $29.95/year to use all features, that include screencasting as well.
 The app also works on Wi-Fi, but that is not reliable.
-Check out the comparison table here.

-This one is the best way to cast your Android screen to any computer.
+This one is the best way to cast your Android screen on any computer.
 Why?
 Well, until all the method we have seen are either paid, have intrusive ads, or doesn’t work reliably.
 But Airdroid changes all that.

 Watch the following video, for step by step instructions on how to use Airdroid to mirror your Android screen.

-Pros: It’s free, works on every platform and there are no intrusives ads or big watermark on the screen.
+Pros: It’s free, works on every platform and there are no intrusives ads or big watermarks on the screen.
 In fact, it can work wirelessly even without WiFi, which no other apps in this list can do.

 Bottom Line: Hands down the best solution for screencasting.

-Hope that helps and if you think I missed any of the apps that you like then do comment below sharing your favorite apps to mirror Android screen to the computer.
+In a nutshell, if you are comfortable with a USB connection between your computer and Android, Scrcpy is the best option out there.
+There are almost no lags, watermarks or intrusive ads, However, if you like no wires option, I’ll vouch for Airdroid.
+I hope that helps and if you think I missed any of the apps that you like then do comment below sharing your favorite apps to mirror Android screen to the computer.